google/earthengine-community/tutorials/beginners-cookbook/index.md

 var selectedIm = imCollection.filterBounds(geometry);
 ```

-### Performing pixelwise calculations for all images in acollection
+### Performing pixelwise calculations for all images in a collection

 ```javascript
 var sumOfImages = imCollection.sum();